 Click Start → Control Panel → Programs and Features → Uninstall a program.

 Click Start → Settings → Control Panel.
 Locate and click → Add or Remove Programs.

 Click Go button at the top left of the screen and select Applications.
 Select applications folder and look for RiskWare.BitCoinMiner or any other suspicious software.
 Now right click on every of such entries and select Move to Trash, then right click the Trash icon and select Empty Trash.

-Download Removal Toolto remove RiskWare.BitCoinMinerUse our recommended removal tool to uninstall RiskWare.BitCoinMiner.
+Download Removal Toolto scan for RiskWare.BitCoinMinerUse our recommended removal tool to scan for RiskWare.BitCoinMiner.
 Trial version of WiperSoft provides detection of computer threats like RiskWare.BitCoinMiner and assists in its removal for FREE.
 You can delete detected registry entries, files and processes yourself or purchase a full version.